6uv/Auto-discvent-winner/README.md

 # Auto-discvent-winner
-Will be updating this when the event is over, This auto claims the candys and makes you win every time
+This auto claims the candys and makes you win every time

 # Why?
 why not lol